isItObservable/Keda/README.md

 ## Episode dedicated to Keda
 <p align="center"><img src="/image/keda.png" width="40%" alt="keda" /></p>
-This repository contains the files utilized during the tutorial presented in the dedicated IsItObservable episode related to Keda
+This repository contains the files utilized during the tutorial presented in the dedicated IsItObservable episode related to Keda.

-What you will learn
+What you will learn :
  * How to deploy Keda
-* How to configure a ScaledOBject using the metric API scaler
+ * How to configure a ScaledObject using the metric API scaler
  * How to observe Keda

 This repository showcase the usage of the Keda by using GKE with :
 * the HipsterShop